-Critical thinking doesn’t have to be a daunting prospect, says Judith Dancer; there are simple, effective and exciting ways to encourage children’s mathematical investigation and exploration…
+Critical thinking doesn’t have to be a daunting prospect.
+There are simple, effective and exciting ways to encourage children’s maths problem-solving skills, says Judith Dancer…

 The non-statutory Development Matters Guidance, as part of ‘creating and thinking critically’ in the Characteristics of Effective Learning, identifies that practitioners need to observe how a child is learning, noting how a child is:

-Effective practitioners can support children’s developing problem-solving strategies through:
+You can effectively support children’s developing maths problem-solving strategies through:

 This experience gives children lots of opportunities to explore calculating, mark making, categorising and decisions about how to approach a task.